-It’s a new world for Australia’s workforce as cannabis medications are being increasingly prescribed by medical practitioners across Australia for a number of different indications, potential reducing or replacing a lot of other drugs like benzodiazepines and opioids.
+It’s a new world for Australia’s workforce as cannabis medications are being increasingly prescribed by medical practitioners across Australia for a number of different conditions, potentially reducing or replacing a lot of other drugs like benzodiazepines and opioids.

-The Therapeutic Goods Administration (TGA) and State Health Departments require physicians to consent their patients to not drive or perform safety sensitive tasks while they are taking medicines containing THC (delta-9 tetrahydrocannbidiol) – but what about CBD (Cannabidiol)?
+The Therapeutic Goods Administration (TGA) and State Health Departments require physicians to consent their patients to not drive or perform safety sensitive tasks while they are taking medicines containing THC (delta-9 tetrahydrocannabinol) – but what about CBD (cannabidiol)?
 And is it safe to drive or work while taking THC or CBD medications?

 First, let’s look at THC, the cannabinoid that can cause impairment.

-A study was done by The Lambert Institute here in Australia, which was published in the journal of Journal of Psychopharmacology, found the THC-dominant and THC/CBD equivalent cannabis medications ingested by trial participants led to greater lane-weaving and leaving large gaps in between other cars.
+A study completed by The Lambert Institute here in Australia, which was published in the journal of Journal of Psychopharmacology, found that THC-dominant and THC/CBD balanced cannabis medications ingested by trial participants led to greater lane-weaving and leaving large gaps in between other cars.

-In Australia, it’s illegal to drive with any amount of THC in your system – that means that the roadside tests which are used (saliva swabs, blood, and urine tests) are not testing for impairment, but simply the presence of THC.
+In Australia, it is illegal to drive with any amount of THC in your system – that means that the roadside tests which are used (saliva swabs, blood, and urine tests) are not testing for impairment, but simply the presence of THC.

 What if a THC medication is taken at nighttime, and someone drives or works the next day?
 Will THC show up in a drug test?

-Although the current saliva test used by Australian police is a very imperfect one for detecting THC (read another study by the Lambert Institute published in the journal Drug Testing and Analysis) it’s still possible, and technically, you’re breaking the law.
+Although the current saliva test used by Australian police is very inaccurate for detecting THC (read another study by the Lambert Institute published in the journal Drug Testing and Analysis), it is still possible, and technically, you would be breaking the law.

 So, will I fail a drug test for CBD?
 Possibly.

-Would it show up in a salvia swab on a roadside test?
+Would it show up in a saliva swab on a roadside test?
 Most likely not.

 How long do trace amounts of THC take to leave my system?